 Hotaru and the other woman didn’t seem like crew members to Touko.
 She and Kanata must have been put back here with the other passengers for this trip.
 There were a few more simple beds lining the walls, along with rucksacks and packs all gathered in a large pile: luggage, no doubt, for crew and passengers alike.

-“Um...”
-Touko sat up straight on her bed and turned to face the two women.
-"What is this place?"
+“Um…” Touko sat up straight on her bed and turned to face the two women.
+“What is this place?”
 Touko asked, noticing another person in the cart.
-She was a young girl, much younger than the other two, and she sat in a bed by the wall.
+She was a young girl, much younger than the other two, and she sat on a bed by the opposite wall.
 She hadn’t looked at Touko even once.
 Touko thought that she and the girl might be around the same age, though it was hard to tell.

 Hotaru took a seat next to Touko, seeming timid.
 “Let’s try this again.
 I’m Hotaru, and she’s Benio.
 Kaho is sitting over there.
 We’re all going to other villages, and this cart is giving us a ride.